Charts and Graphs Quiz Best MCQs

 Histogram for Discrete Data

-Bar graphs are usually drawn for discrete and categorical data but there are some situations where there is a need to make an approximation, the histogram may be constructed.
-To construct a histogram for discrete grouped data, the following steps are taken:
+Bar graphs are usually drawn for discrete and categorical data but there are some situations where there is a need to make an approximation, the histograms may be constructed.
+To construct a histogram graph for discrete grouped data, the following steps are taken:

 1. Mark possible values on the x-axis.